HD421/Monitoring-Systems-Cheat-Sheet/xss_or_js_shell_uploading_NagiosXI.md

 # PHP shell spawn in a single request #
-## This is working on NagiosXI 5.4.8 and may be on previous versions (I reported Reflected XSS used to spawn shell and it was fixed in 5.4.9) ##
+## This is working on NagiosXI 5.4.12 and may be on previous versions ##

 If you are lazy enough for [building evil component](https://github.com/HD421/Monitoring-Systems-Cheat-Sheet/blob/master/php_shell_via_component_upload_NagiosXI.md) you can send single request and got your PHP shell.
 I'll show you DE WAY.
 ![de way](https://pbs.twimg.com/media/DS9eiy5WsAE4fVO.jpg)